andrescosta/jobico-cloud/README.md

 ![architecture](img/architecture.png)

-## Enhancements
+## Extensions

-Enhancements are additional components and services that are installed in a cluster to extend its capabilities.
+These extensions are additional components that are installed in a cluster to extend its capabilities.
 These enhancements include tools and features such as observability solutions for monitoring and logging, database management systems, metrics collection and analysis, container registries, and more.
-By integrating these enhancements, the cluster can offer a more robust, efficient, and versatile environment for managing and deploying applications.

 ### Add-Ons & Services

-**Add-ons** and **Services** are concepts used to manage dependencies among enhancement components within a cluster. **Core** add-ons have no dependencies other than Kubernetes itself, while **Extra** add-ons depend on the core add-ons.
+**Add-ons** and **Services** are part of a basic mechanism for managing dependencies among extensions within a cluster. **Core** add-ons have no dependencies other than Kubernetes itself, while **Extra** add-ons depend on the core add-ons.
 Service components are installed after the cluster is created and all Pods are in the "Ready" state. **Core** services have no dependencies, whereas **Extra** services depend on the Core services.

 ### Enhacements list